DanielEvansLab/DanielEvansLab.github.io/projects.md

 An overview of the Longevity Genomics project is given on the [landing page]({{site.baseurl}}/) of this web site.
 This Projects page provides acess to technical descriptions of the individual project components.
-Most of them are or will be accompanied by a vignettes providing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of all relevant results (for details see below).
+Most of them are or will be accompanied by vignettes providing detailed analysis protocols along with well defined objectives, descriptions of findings and downloads of all relevant results (for details see below).